Guacamole with berries – an easy recipe made with a few fresh, all-natural ingredients.

 You might be assuming this is the easiest part of the recipe.
 Yes and no. It depends on a couple of factors like the right texture and how you combine the ingredients – mash the avocados AFTER adding the flavoring ingredients.

-- preparing the avocados: Cut the avocados into halves around the pit and remove the pit.
+- Prepare the avocados: Cut the avocados into halves around the pit and remove the pit.
 Scoop out the flesh and dice.

-- mashing: Add minced jalapenos, cilantro, salt and lime juice to the diced avocados and then mash all ingredients together.
+- Mash: Add minced jalapenos, cilantro, salt and lime juice to the diced avocados and then mash all ingredients together.
 This ensures that all flavors are well absorbed into the guacamole.

-- texture: Stop mashing when there are still tiny chunks of avocado left if you want an interesting texture.
+- Get the texture right: Stop mashing when there are still tiny chunks of avocado left if you want an interesting texture.
 But it is entirely up to you.
-If you prefer your guacamole smooth, go ahead.
+If you prefer your guacamole smooth, go ahead and mash until smooth.

-Guacamole with berries can be served as a party appetizer with tortilla chips owing to its colorful festive look.
+- This blueberry guacamole, with its festive look can be served as a party appetizer with tortilla chips.

-Or serve it as a dip for veggie sticks for a low-carb option.
+- Or serve it as a dip for veggie sticks as a low-carb option.

-Add dollops of guacamole to wraps, burritos, tacos, or your morning toast for that Xtra flavor boost.
+- Add dollops of guacamole to wraps, burritos, and tacos.

-Make this fruity guacamole part of your Mexican party spread with other dips like the pineapple avocado salsa or mango avocado salsa.
+- Make this whole30 guacamole part of your Mexican party spread with other dips like the pineapple avocado salsa or the spicy avocado chutney.

 What we love about avocados the most is that they can be combined with different fruits and vegetables for interesting recipes and guacamole is the best way to do that.
 Go wild with variations like: